 What is plagiarism?

-Because the consequences are serious, and because ignorance of the NU Academic Integrity Policy is not an excuse, it is important to learn how to cite properly and give credit where it is due.
+Because the consequences are serious, and because ignorance of Northeastern's Academic Integrity Policy is not an excuse, it is important to learn how to give credit where it is due, which is known as "citing" or "attribution."

 See concrete examples here: Plagiarism: what it is and how to avoid it.
 (Indiana University)